LakshitSinghBishtTM/xLaDe/README.md

 - Modes for controlling experiment and scripts execution
 - Comprehensive environment metadata for Lean 4 projects
 - Immutability of Lean 4 kernel via CI workflows
-- Comprehensive documentation and help
+- Comprehensive documentation and security features
 - Optimised and lightweight
-- Free and open source

 ---

 ## Quick Start